mschlege1838/html-table-wrapper/examples/gradebook/README.md

 # A Simple Table
-Consider the simple example of a webpage that shows a gradebook:
+Consider a webpage that shows a gradebook:

 ``` html
 <table id="grades">